saltyorg/docs/docs/saltbox/upgrade/traefik3.md

         If you have custom mount services and mergerfs changes to support your multiple remotes [maybe you have google and dropbox both configured, for example] saltbox will now manage that for you.

+        IF you set up Dropbox or Box or some other non-Google cloud storage using guides from this wiki or the Discord, you have custom mount services.

         You will define all your mounts in the settings.yml file, and Saltbox will create and manage all the mount services and the mergerfs config.
 The cloudplow role will look at the same information to build its config file.

         If you have custom mount services:

         1. stop all containers
-        2. stop and disable those mount services
+        2. stop and disable those mount services; MAKE COPIES IF YOU WANT TO SAVE THEM
-        3. remove any mergerfs- or mount-related changes you made to the inventory
+        3. remove any mergerfs- or mount-related changes you made to the [inventory](../inventory.md)
         4. define your rclone remotes in `settings.yml` as described on the install page or the config file page.
         5. run `sb install mounts` to build the new service files and start the mounts.